openZH/covid_19_wastewater_monitoring_ZH/README.md

 ### Update
 Please note:
+- Starting January 2023 sampling has been reduced to the WWTPs Bülach, Dietikon, Illnau-Effretikon, Winterthur and Zürich (Werdhölzli).
+Samples are taken three times a week
 - To harmonise the calculations between the EAWAG and the Cantonal Laboratory, samples taken May 4, 2022 and later were recalculated.
 This resulted in higher concentration values.
 - For the samples taken after December 30, 2021, the analysis method was changed.
 Comparison to older samples should be made with caution!